pb0316/pb0316.github.io/index.md

 [May 2024] One co-author paper accepted to ACL 2024 Findings.

-[Nov 2023] I serve as a reviewer for CVPR 2024.<br>

 [Oct 2023] I serve as a co-organizer for [LLMs4Bio workshop](https://llms4science-community.github.io/aaai2024.html) at AAAI 2024.<br>

-[Jul 2023] I serve as a PC member for DLG-KDD 23.

 ### Selected Preprint(s)